kubevirt/community/design-proposals/nic-hotplug/nic-hotplug.md

     InterfaceRequests []VirtualMachineInterfaceRequest `json:"interfaceRequests,omitempty" optional:"true"`
 }

-// VirtualMachineInterfaceRequest encapsulates all dynamic network operations on
-// a VMI.
 type VirtualMachineInterfaceRequest struct {
 	// AddInterfaceOptions when set indicates an interface should be added.
 	AddInterfaceOptions *AddInterfaceOptions `json:"addInterfaceOptions,omitempty" optional:"true"`

 	// RemoveInterfaceOptions when set indicates an interface should be removed.
 	RemoveInterfaceOptions *RemoveInterfaceOptions `json:"removeInterfaceOptions,omitempty" optional:"true"`
 }

-// AddInterfaceOptions are used when hot plugging network interfaces type AddInterfaceOptions struct {
+// AddInterfaceOptions is provided when dynamically hot plugging a network interface type AddInterfaceOptions struct {
-    // Name is the name of the interface in the KubeVirt VMI spec Name string `json:”name”`
+	// NetworkName indicates the name of the multus network - i.e. the network-attachment-definition name NetworkName string `json:"networkName"`

-    // NetworkName is the name of the multus network NetworkName string `json:”networkName”`
+	// InterfaceName indicates the name of the network / interface in the KubeVirt VMI spec InterfaceName string `json:"interfaceName"`
 }

-// RemoveInterfaceOptions are used when hot unplugging network interfaces type RemoveInterfaceOptions struct {
+// RemoveInterfaceOptions is provided when dynamically hot unplugging a network interface type RemoveInterfaceOptions struct {
-    // Name is the name of the interface in the KubeVirt VMI spec.
-Must match
+	// NetworkName indicates the name of the multus network - i.e. the network-attachment-definition name NetworkName string `json:"networkName"`

-    // the name of the network defined in the VMI spec.
+	// InterfaceName indicates the name of the network / interface in the KubeVirt VMI spec InterfaceName string `json:"interfaceName"`
-    Name string `json:"name"`
 }
 ```